Saitama Japan Travel Guide

 Street parking is limited and regulated.

-Explore Saitama City either walking or on a bicycle for a more intimate experience.
-The city gives a pleasant options for people on foot and on bikes, providing a different perspective on its metropolitan and natural landscapes.
+Explore Saitama City on foot or by bicycle for a more private experience.
+The city offers pleasant options for pedestrians and cyclists, providing a different perspective on its metropolitan and natural landscapes.

 Less common specifically for Saitama City.